febin123/Resturant_Webite/README.md

 ##Functionality added
 In this website there is a section called Menu Item.
-So I have added functionality that even they(Client) can easily update Menu item name & price, there is no need to code for that, so there i used contentful as a backend connected with Visula Code Studio.
+So I have added functionality that even they(Client) can easily update Menu item name & price, there is no need to code for

   -- The site was transformed from static site into fully